Email pop-ups: what they are and why they’re important (hint—because they work)

 May 21, 2024

-In large capital letters that stack to take up the entire left half of the image, copy reads, "email pop-ups."
+In large capital letters that stack and stretch across the entire image, copy reads, "email pop-ups."
 The letters are outlined in lavender against a lemon-colored backdrop.
-In the upper right corner of the image, smaller, lavender copy reads, "what they are and why they’re important (hint—because they work)."
+Across the bottom of the image, smaller black copy reads, "why they’re important."

 Is your business getting web traffic every month?